Let’s talk about calcium & magnesium benefits in our bodies.

 Magnesium: a supplement to take into account.

-The foods with a great contribution of magnesium that we must incorporate in our daily diet are: nuts, all green leafy vegetables, seeds and cocoa among some.
+The foods with a great contribution of magnesium that we must incorporate in our daily diet are nuts, all green leafy vegetables, seeds, and cocoa among some.
 But to reach the recommended amount of 350-400 milligrams we must include some supplement or nutraceutical.

 Magnesium chloride and chelated magnesium are the most recommended.

 My advice is to take a supplement that integrates the 74 minerals that our body requires.
+Also are part of the mineral required by athletes and people who have good exercise routines.

 Do you want to know if you need magnesium?